 In this case, you need to take your dog to the vet so that they establish what the true cause of the pica is so that you take the necessary corrective action.

 When a dog ingests a large paper towel or napkin, it may not pass through the digestive system naturally and it may get lodged in the intestine causing blockages.
-These are actually life threatening and if they can’t be flushed out with a laxative, they will need to undergo surgery.
+These are actually life-threatening and if they can’t be flushed out with a laxative, they will need to undergo surgery.

-How to Prevent Your Dog From Eating Toilet Paper
+How to Prevent Your Dog From Eating Toilet Paper?

-The first thing you need to be mindful of is whether or not they exhibit any signs of pica.
+You need to be mindful of is whether or not they exhibit any signs of pica.
 Under normal circumstances, your dog only wants to play with and rip up paper.

 They have no interest in swallowing it.
 When your dog is actively trying to eat toilet paper, there is a great possibility that they may have pica.